gourryinverse/cxl-boot-to-bash/doc/platform/bios-and-efi.rst

 As of Linux v6.14, the hotplug memory system requires memory regions to be uniform in size and alignment.
-While the CXL specification allows for memory regions as small as 256MB, the supported memory block size and alignment is architecture-defined.
+While the CXL specification allows for memory regions as small as 256MB, the supported memory block size and alignment for hotplugged memory is architecture-defined.

 A Linux memory blocks may be as small as 128MB and increase in powers of two.